How to contact me:

 The complete list of my publications is available.

-You may also want to search in the DBLP Computer Science Bibliography.
+You may also want to search in the DBLP Computer Science Bibliography or on Google Scholar.

 |Conference paper: Frédéric Desprez, George Markomanolis and Frédéric Suter.
 Improving the Accuracy and Efficiency of Time-Independent Trace Replay.
 In the 3rd International Workshop on Performance Modeling, Benchmarking and Simulation of High Performance Computer Systems (PMBS), Salt Lake City, UT, Nov 2012.|